 - For procedural questions please call the law clerk assigned to the case:

 - Cases ending with 1, 2, 3, and 4 are assigned to the law clerk at (801) 524-6792

 - Cases ending with 5, 6, 7 and 8 are assigned to the law clerk at (801) 524-6793

 - Cases ending with 9, and 0 are assigned to the law clerk at (801) 524-6791

 - For questions regarding sentencings and changes of plea, contact the case manager at (801) 524-6790.

-Mailing Address: Judge Robert J. Shelby, 350 South Main, Room 221, Salt Lake City, UT 84101.
+- Mailing Address: Judge Robert J. Shelby, 351 S. West Temple, Room 10.220, Salt Lake City, UT 84101.
 Copies of correspondence between counsel shall not be sent to the court.

-Our hearings are usually held in Room 220, on the second floor.
+- Our hearings are usually held in Courtroom 7.300, on the 7th floor.
 Parties are advised to check the daily court calendar to verify which courtroom we are using.

 A. Changing Hearing Dates:

 - Modifications to any hearing date should be stipulated, and requested by joint filing or email to email@example.com.
 Counsel may also request a modification by phone call to the case manager at (801) 524-6790 provided all counsel are on the call.